June 4th Museum

 The June 4th Museum, organised by the Hong Kong Alliance in Support of Patriotic Democratic Movements in China, was a museum commemorating the 1989 Tiananmen Square protests and massacre that occurred in Beijing, China.

 The museum was first located in a 1,375 sq ft. space in Tsim Sha Tsui, Hong Kong.
 It opened on 26 April 2014, shortly before the 25th anniversary of the incident.
-However, the museum received many complaints from the building owners, with regards to breaches of the mutual covenant of the building.
+However, the museum received many complaints from the building owners, with regard to breaches of the mutual covenant of the building.
 The museum closed on 11 July 2016.

 New premises were found to house the museum in a commercial premises in Mong Kok and the museum reopened on 26 April 2019.
 The museum was once again closed on 2 June 2021 following a government probe into the museum's licensing status.

 Purpose

-The purpose of the museum is to give Chinese people, in particular residents from mainland China, an opportunity to learn more about the Tiananmen Square protests of 1989, the history of which is censored in China.
-Local residents can also explore the history of democracy and freedom in China.
+The purpose of the museum was to give Chinese people, in particular residents from mainland China, an opportunity to learn more about the Tiananmen Square protests of 1989, the history of which is censored in China.
+Local residents could have also explored the history of democracy and freedom in China.